velvia/filo/README.md

 ### Converting rows to Filo columnar chunks

 Please see `RowToColumnBuilder` and the `RowToColumnBuilderTest` for an example.
+There is a convenience function to convert a whole bunch of rows at once.
+Also see `RowExtractorTest` for an example of converting columns back to rows.

 ### Support for Seq[A] and Seq[Option[A]]